Trianan/invasion_rust_rpg/README.md

 ### Structure:
   #### resources
   Contains JSON files defining the types of entities, items, and tiles in the game.
-  Also contains the map_data directory containing the starting locations and states of all the tiles/entities for each map.
+  Also contains the **map_data** directory, containing the starting locations and states of all the tiles/entities for each map.
   #### saves
   Each saved game is an individual JSON file containing the state of the player and map,